boogster23/simple-chatbot-app/README.md

 # simple-chatbot-app

-A Vue 3 chatbot application that integrates with different AI Models using direct API url calls.
+A Vue 3 chatbot application that integrates with different AI Models using direct API url calls except for OpenAI.
-Currently supports Gemini and Claude AI models.
+Currently supports OpenAI, Gemini, Perplexity and Claude AI models.

-Open AI and Perplexity coming soon...
+Attachment support for OpenAI and Perplexity is still in progress...

 ## Project setup